electron/electron/docs/api/crash-reporter.md

     Default is `true`.
   * `ignoreSystemCrashHandler` Boolean - Default is `false`.
   * `extra` Object - An object you can define that will be sent along with the report.
-Only string properties are sent correctly, Nested objects are not supported.
+Only string properties are sent correctly.
+Nested objects are not supported.

 You are required to call this method before using other `crashReporter`